-(Organizations that are first-time Foundation applicants or have not received Foundation funding in the past five years must contact the Foundation’s Program Officer at least four to six weeks prior to an applicable submission deadline.)
+(Organizations that are first-time Foundation applicants or have not received Foundation funding in the past five years must contact the Foundation’s VP-Program at least four to six weeks prior to an applicable submission deadline.)

 Please review this material thoroughly and provide all the information requested when submitting a proposal.
 The following items are the most frequently omitted:

 - Cover letter: must be on letterhead with name of organization; organization mailing address and phone number; must be signed by both the highest-level board member and executive staff member; dollar amount that is being requested; and timeframe of project.

 - Current year operating budget with most recent monthly statements

 - Board roster listing members’ occupations and affiliations